Skip to main content

 Liptov Region

-The heart of Slovak sheep cheese production.
-This mountainous region is famous for bryndza cheese and shepherd traditions that date back centuries.
+The center of Slovak sheep cheese production.
+This mountain region is known for its bryndza and for shepherding traditions going back centuries.

 Cultural Significance: